 First step: Soak your cashews before making the lime curd.

 Zest before you juice.
-Avoid zesting the white pith, as this can taste bitter.
-I used 12 – 14 small key limes; if using Persian Limes, you only need 5 – 6.
+Avoid testing the white pith, as this can be bitter.
+I used 12 – 14 small key limes; if using Persian limes, you only need 5 – 6.

 Bump up the vibrance in the lime curd by adding a pinch of matcha powder and turmeric powder.

-Vegan butter: Make sure you use vegan block-style butter, not spreadable.
+Vegan butter: Use vegan block-style butter, not spreadable.
 I use the VioLife brand for both the butter and cream cheese.

 .